-As a senior scientist in the Lumigen Instrumentation Center (LIC), she has developed in-house analytical methods for quantification of cyanotoxins for treatment and occurrence studies using instrumentation such as HPLC-PDA, HPLC-qTOF, and UPLC-MS/MS. She has also managed two cyanotoxin occurrence studies for a NIH grant.
-Other duties include being the project manager for the LIC where she runs large projects for researchers and outside customers using various methods, including EPA methods using ICP-MS or LC-MSMS instrumentation.
-Studies include testing fingernails for aresenic levels, testing water samples for lead and copper, and testing water samples for various cyanotoxins.
-She also trains students, faculty, staff, and outside customers on how to use LC-MSMS and ICP-MS instrumentation in the LIC.
+As a senior scientist and manager of the Mass Spectrometry Core in the Lumigen Instrumentation Center, Dr. Birbeck has developed in-house analytical methods for quantification of multiple environmental and biological studies using instrumentation such as HPLC-PDA, HPLC-qTOF, and UPLC-MS/MS. Other duties include being the project manager for the Mass Spectrometry Core where she runs large projects for researchers and outside customers using various methods, including EPA methods using ICP-MS or LC-MS/MS instrumentation.
+Studies include testing fingernails for arsenic levels, testing water samples for lead and copper, and testing water samples for various cyanotoxins and other emerging contaminates such as endocrine disruptors and pharmaceuticals and personal care products.
+Dr. Birbeck also trains students, faculty, staff, and outside customers on how to use LC-MS/MS, nano-LC FTMS, and ICP-MS instrumentation in the LIC.

 Education – Degrees, Licenses, Certifications